hyperledger/aries-acapy-docs/Introduction.md

 ![Hyperledger Aries](https://www.hyperledger.org/wp-content/uploads/2019/06/Hyperledger_Aries_Logo_Color-300x85.png)

 Welcome to the Aries Cloud Agent Python documentation site.
-On this site you will find all of the documentation for the versions of ACA-Py provided here.
+On this site you will find all of the documentation for latest versions of ACA-Py.
 We only have a few of the older versions of ACA-Py (pre-`0.8.0`), but keep this site up to date as new releases become available.
-The `latest` version is the `main` branch, and is the most up to date.
+The `latest` documentation is the `main` branch, and is the most up to date.

 All of the documentation here is extracted from the [Aries Cloud Agent Python repository].
 If you want to contribute to the documentation, please start there.